jameshughes89/cs101/site/assignments/zombies/zombies.rst

 Part 7 --- Simulation Step
 ==========================

-Write a function ``simulation_step`` that simulate a single iteration of the zombie apocalypse.
+Write a function ``simulation_step`` that simulates a single iteration of the zombie apocalypse.
 The function will take the world (list of cities) as a parameter, along with spread and cure probabilities as parameters.
 The function will return a copy of the world after performing a step of the simulation.